IAMCOACH.ai

 Each of these is backed by a real trial.
 Use the one that matches your injury, and pair it with the pain rules in the next section.

 Achilles tendinopathy.
-Alfredson's eccentric heel-drop protocol (3×15 with the knee straight, 3×15 with the knee bent, twice daily) is the classic intervention and produces durable improvement.8 You do not have to stop running: Silbernagel's pain-monitoring model, a Level-1 RCT, showed athletes could keep running and jumping during rehab as long as pain stayed at or below 5 out of 10 during activity, did not climb afterward, and returned to baseline by the next morning, with outcomes equal to those who rested.9 Heavy-slow resistance is an effective, far less time-consuming alternative to the twice-daily eccentric grind.
+Alfredson's eccentric heel-drop protocol (3×15 with the knee straight, 3×15 with the knee bent, twice daily) is the classic intervention: in his original series, all 15 recreational athletes were back to pre-injury running at 12 weeks, while none of the 15 in the conventionally treated comparison group avoided surgery.14 That was a small non-randomized study reporting outcomes only to 12 weeks, so treat it as the origin of the protocol rather than proof of its long-term superiority.
+You do not have to stop running: Silbernagel's pain-monitoring model, a Level-1 RCT, showed athletes could keep running and jumping during rehab as long as pain stayed at or below 5 out of 10 during activity, was back at or below 5 the next morning, and did not climb week to week.
+Their outcomes matched a group that gave up running and jumping for six weeks, all the way out to 12 months.15 Heavy-slow resistance is an effective, far less time-consuming alternative to the twice-daily eccentric grind.

 Patellar tendinopathy (jumper's knee).
-Heavy-slow resistance training, high-load low-velocity squats or leg press over about 12 weeks, matches or beats eccentric-only work and clearly outperforms corticosteroid injection.10 Isometric holds can take the edge off pain in the short term.
+Heavy-slow resistance training, high-load low-velocity squats or leg press over about 12 weeks, beats eccentric-only work on patient satisfaction at six months, 70% against 22%.
+Corticosteroid injection is the instructive comparison: it performed well at the 12-week mark and then relapsed, leaving heavy-slow resistance clearly ahead by six months.16 Isometric holds can take the edge off pain in the short term.

 Runner's knee (patellofemoral pain).
-Combined hip plus knee strengthening, targeting the glutes and hip external rotators alongside the quads, beats knee-focused work alone, per the 2018 international consensus statement.12 Gait tweaks like a 5 to 10% higher step rate can help offload the joint.
+Combined hip plus knee strengthening, targeting the glutes and hip external rotators alongside the quads, beats knee-focused work alone, per the 2018 international consensus statement.18 Separately, the gait-retraining literature suggests nudging your step rate up by 5 to 10% can help offload the joint.
 Patellofemoral pain is multifactorial and is not simply caused by "malalignment," so do not get stuck chasing a structural villain.

 Plantar fasciitis.
-High-load strength training, unilateral heel raises with the toes propped up on a rolled towel to load the fascia, done slowly every other day, produced clearly better three-month outcomes than stretching in a randomized trial.13
+High-load strength training, unilateral heel raises with the toes propped up on a rolled towel to load the fascia, done slowly every other day, produced clearly better three-month outcomes than stretching in a randomized trial.19 The gap closed later: by 6 and 12 months both groups had landed in the same place.
+Strength work buys you a faster route here, not a better destination.

 The Pain Rules